A new gas is helping keep Australians cool without adding significantly to global warming...Read more

 Having your car's air conditioning serviced annually means you generally protect against costly breakdowns now and in the future - and a well serviced Vehicle Air Conditioning system actually saves you money because it minimises fuel consumption.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and can provide a warning about any components that may need renewing in the near future or those that are already worn beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and can provide a warning about any components that may need renewing in the near future or those that are already worn beyond repair.

-Black Widow Automotive in Wallan East are qualified to perform air conditioning repairs, services and regas on most makes and models.
+Black Widow Automotive in Wallan East are qualified to perform air conditioning repairs, services and regas on most makes and models (AU42432).

 Air Conditioning FAQ's